 Students from the East should take the Southern Railway if possible.
-Connections with this road can be made at Knoxville, Atlanta, and other points.
-Those who arrive by bus from Chattanooga or Knoxville may get off at Ooltewah crossroads.
+Connections with this road can be made at Knoxville and Atlanta.
+Those who arrive by bus from Chattanooga or Knoxville may get off at the Ooltewah crossroads.
 Students should notify the College by letter or telegram, stating the hour of their arrival at Ooltewah.
 If this is done, a conveyance will meet them and bring them directly to the College.

-The College office may be called on the telephone through the Chattanooga exchange by calling County 2602.
-There is no toll charge for calls from Chattanooga.
+The College office may be called on the telephone through the Chattanooga exchange by calling County 2602 between the hours of seven A. M. and six P. M. There is no toll charge for calls from Chattanooga.